erikringsmuth/requirejs-router/readme.md

 3. Override `router.urlChangeEventHandler()` to call `layoutView.render()` which draws your header, footer, and an empty main-content section.
 At this point the header has the "APIs" link marked as active `<li class="active"><a href="#/api">APIs</a></li>`.
 4. `layoutView.render()` calls `router.loadCurrentRoute()`
 5. `router.loadCurrentRoute()` uses RequireJS to load the `'api/apiView'` module
-6. When the module finishes loading `router.routeLoadedCallback(module, routeArguments)` is called with `ApiView` being passed in as the argument
+6. When the module finishes loading `router.routeLoadedCallback(module, routeArguments)` is called with `ApiView` being passed in as the module
 7. `router.routeLoadedCallback(module, routeArguments)` creates a new instance of `ApiView`, renders it and attaches it to the layoutView's main-content section

 You're done.
 The layoutView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.